 Adherence to these requirements will ensure PCI DSS compliance for your contact center.
 However, PCI compliance doesn’t automatically reduce risk or increase security.
 PCI DSS compliance is not a legal requirement, yet it does ensure compliance with the Data Protection Act – protecting you legally should the worst happen.

 If a system is compromised and the company is found not to be PCI DSS compliant, the business could face severe penalties, such as brand damage, lawsuits and legal costs, share price drop, job losses, insurance claims, regulator fines, higher banking fees, and potentially, the loss of ability to accept card payments.

 A recent report from Verizon (Verizon 2017 Payment Security Report) revealed the following percentage of businesses that fail to maintain PCI compliance:

 - 57.1% of Hospitality businesses fail to maintain PCI compliance

 - 50.0% of Retailers fail to maintain PCI compliance

 - 40.9% of Financial Services businesses fail to maintain PCI compliance

 - 38.7% of IT companies fail to maintain PCI compliance

 There is much to know.
-Have you reviewed your PCI DSS compliance?
+Is your contact center PCI DSS compliant?
 Are you protecting your business and your data?
-The Team at AVDS can help answer these questions and plot your course for compliance and peace of mind.
+The Team at AVDS has partnered with industry leader PCI Pal to help you get answers to these questions and plot your course for compliance and peace of mind.
 You don’t have the time to let this one wait.
 Contact AVDS TODAY and speak with an expert data security consultant.

-Director of Marketing, CX Aficionado, Engineer, Photographer, Family Man…
+Director of Sales & Marketing, Engineer, Storyteller, Photographer, Decent Cook, Family Man…